GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 https://<idp-hostname>/passport/auth/<strategy>/callback
 ```

-Where `<stragegy>` is the name of the Passport.js strategy you are integrating, for example `../auth/facebook/callback`.
+Where `<strategy>` is the name of the Passport.js strategy you are integrating, for example `../auth/facebook/callback`.

 The portion after the domain name must match that found in the corresponding `js` file in the chroot folder `/opt/gluu/node/passport/server/auth` (search for `callbackURL`).
 This directory contains all providers supported out-of-the-box.